 Exciting Fishing Action; Jacksonville Report by Captain Kirk Waltz

-The fishing offshore is as good as it gets.
-Summer temperatures have been normal with winds in the morning blowing SW and have these fish really fired up.
-Bait pods are moving in from the south with scores of big predators in abundant supply feeding on them.
+The fishing offshore is beginning to wind down but, when our winds calm it should really be good.
+Summer temperatures have begun to finally change and the mullet which have been holed up in the shallow creeks and flats are moving in big numbers.
+Bait pods are moving in from the North with scores of big predators in abundant supply feeding on them.
 Inshore reds, tarpon are hanging around the big rocks feeding on everything.Kings, sharks, big jacks, and tarpon are on the beach and around the shrimp boats.